 - A liquid diet for a few days while your bowel heals.
 Once your symptoms improve, you can gradually add solid food to your diet.

-This treatment is successful in 70 to 100 percent of people with uncomplicated diverticulitis.
+This treatment is successful in most people with uncomplicated diverticulitis.

 If you have a severe attack or have other health problems, you'll likely need to be hospitalized.
 Treatment generally involves: